History of Mexico: President Andrés Manuel López Obrador (2018–2024)

 Cabinet Officers of Andrés Manuel López Obrador (left) and of Enrique Peña Nieto (right).

-On July 1, 2018, Andrés Manuel López Obrador was elected president with 30,112,109 votes (53.19% of the total votes cast.)
+On July 1, 2018, Andrés Manuel López Obrador was elected president with 30,112,109 votes (53.19% of the total votes cast).
 Lopez Obrador is the leader of the National Regeneration Movement and he headed the Juntos Haremos Historia coalition.
 Known for his populist policies, focus on combating corruption, and promoting social welfare programs aimed at addressing poverty and inequality in the country.

 On 1 December 2018, López Obrador was sworn in as Mexico's first leftist president in decades.
-The administration has had to contend with the coronavirus pandemic.
+The administration contended with the coronavirus pandemic.
 AMLO made his first trip outside the country to travel to Washington D.C. to sign the U.S.-Mexico-Canada Agreement.
 Has been a prominent figure in Mexican politics for decades, known for his advocacy for the marginalized, his nationalist stance on economic issues, and his criticism of neoliberal policies.

 His presidency was marked by efforts to reduce violence, stimulate economic growth, and promote social programs, while also facing challenges such as managing relations with the United States and addressing criticism over his administration's approach to governance and policy implementation.

 In June 2021 midterm elections, López Obrador's left-leaning coalition maintained a simple majority, but López Obrador failed to secure the two-thirds congressional supermajority.